sidgan/sidgan.github.com/_posts/2016-01-01-Deep-Learning_frameworks.md

 + Berkeley Vision and Learning Center developed it
 + Pretrained models are available for MNIST and other datasets which makes their use easy and highly newbie friendly
 + Extremely portable
-+ Fast, Caffe is said to have the fastest implementation of CNN.
++ Fast, Caffe is said to have the fastest implementation of CNN
++ Caffe installation on OS X is slightly difficult.
+It was so much more easier on Ubuntu 14.04
++ Can be easily configured to use GPU's using flags

 ## Gensim

-+ Python library.
++ Python library
-+ Implementation of Word2Vec and Doc2Vec which is widely used.
++ Implementation of Word2Vec and Doc2Vec which is widely used
++ Easy installation

 ## Deeplearning4j

 + A Java and Scala library.
 + Mainly a business framework
 + Brings a scala-like thinking
++ Easy installation

 ##Torch